higedamc/zap_clock/README.md

 ## 🎉 Production Ready

-ZapClock v1.0.0 is now production-ready with all core features fully implemented and tested!
+ZapClock v1.0.1 is now production-ready with all core features fully implemented and tested!

-**This is the first public release available on ZapStore!**
+**Now available on ZapStore with lock screen alarm display and background countdown!**

 ### What's Working
 - ✅ Alarm functionality with precise timing